 Farm to Go

-- Prepares balanced, nutritious meals with middle school student-chefs to bring home to their families for dinner
+- Prepare balanced, nutritious meals to bring home to their families for dinner

-- Empowers students to prepare healthy foods, use existing recipes and create their own
+- Empowers students to both use existing recipes and create their own

 - To date, we have prepared 12,834 meals with enrolled student-chefs